 Write a letter to the editor

-Getting a letter to the editor in your local paper is a great way to draw attention, from both your community and even elected officials, to an issue that you’re passionate about.
+Getting a letter to the editor in your local paper is a great way to draw attention, from your community and even elected officials, to an environmental issue that you’re passionate about.
 Take a look at our letter to the editor guide to help get started.